PawelHarasiuk/YouTube-Comment-Analyzer/README.md

+# YouTube-Comment-Analyzer
+## How this app works
+### Description
+I developed an application that utilizes the YouTube Data API to retrieve comments from YouTube, performs sentiment analysis (positive, neutral, negative), and determines the percentage share of each category in the comments.
+I used Python with libraries such as pandas and scikit-learn for data analysis, as well as JSON format for sending information back to the user.
+The project is deployed on AWS Lambda, triggered by AWS API Gateway.
+I managed version control using Git and GitHub, with application packaging in a Docker container.
+### Presentation of API using Postman

 ## Running the Application with bash script
 ### How script works
 This Bash script sends a POST request to an AWS API endpoint with a provided URL as JSON data, then uses jq to format the response and save it to a file named "raport.json".